Leeps-Lab/lab_management/README.md

   </code>
 </pre>

 The above code explains steps to divide the first 300 students into a new <code>.csv</code> file.
 Of course, you need to repeat that many times until you divide all your <code>dta_unique</code> into many separate <code>.csv</code> files.
 Those files, named as "students_s1", "students_s2", "students_s3", and so on, are the <code>.csv</code> you need to use to send out mass emails each day.

+Note that adding your own email is necessary because you need to receive the email everyday yourself to check if the email was sent successfully.
+Including Kristian and Leeps as well so that they are both informed.

+Now, you have all the data ready.
+Follow the steps in next section to send out mass emails everyday.

 </p>
 </details>

 <details><summary>Recruiting New Subjects via Email</summary>
 <p>
+We use <a href="https://ucsantacruz.co1.qualtrics.com/">Qualtrics Website</a> to send out the emails.
+Click the link and you need to login using the following user id and password:

+<p>ID: leeps <br> Password: "You know it..."</p>

+Follow the steps to prepare and send the emails.

+### 1. Prepare Emails
+#### 1.1.
+Go to Directories

 </p>
 </details>